Pennsylvania Liquor Control Board asked to suspend upcoming price increases

-HARRISBURG — Two national trade groups urged Pennsylvania officials on Thursday to reconsider upcoming price increases at 600 state-run liquor stores scheduled for August.
+HARRISBURG — Two national trade groups urged Pennsylvania officials last week to reconsider upcoming price hikes scheduled for August at 600 state-run liquor stores.

 “In our view, there couldn’t be a worse time to raise prices on Pennsylvania consumers,” DISCUS CEO Chris Swonger and ADSA President Matt Dogali said.
 “It would be incredibly misguided to increase prices on spirits products now to make up for that shortfall.”